d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 * Linear dependence is a way to tell when a collection of vectors are in a lower dimensional space than we would expect (say you have $3$ vectors living in a $2$-dimensional space).
 The rank of a matrix is the size of the largest subset of its columns that are linearly independent.
 * When a matrix's inverse is defined, matrix inversion allows us to find another matrix that undoes the action of the first.
 Matrix inversion is useful in theory, but requires care in practice owing to numerical instability.
 * Determinants allow us to measure how much a matrix expands or contracts a space.
 A nonzero determinant implies an invertible (non-singular) matrix and a zero-valued determinant means that the matrix is non-invertible (singular).
-* Eigenvalues and eigenvectors allow for a detailed understanding of the behavior of a matrix.
 * Tensor contractions and Einstein summation provide for a neat and clean notation for expressing many of the computations that are seen in machine learning.

 ## Exercises